 English Language Qualifications

-Non-native English speakers will be required to have achieved minimum IELTS 7.5 or above or equivalent.
+Non-native English speakers will be required to have achieved a minimum overall score of 7.5 IELTS (must have 7.5 in writing) or equivalent.

 Online application is the preferred method of application.